A Front-of-House Charter for Change

 A Charter for Change

-The creation of a Charter for Change will be an opportunity to champion the values of FoH workers, an opportunity for conversation, an opportunity to build a vision.
+The creation of a Charter for Change will be an opportunity to build on this research, champion the values of FoH workers, an opportunity for conversation, an opportunity to build a vision.
 It will enable the sector to embed change in its relationship with FoH into the post-pandemic recovery.

 The charter will seek to explore and disseminate best practice for FoH inclusion in the wider sector, raise the profile, empower and provide a voice for FoH as a career and specialism in its own right.
 The creation of this charter aims to improve the experience of working in FoH, highlight the value and contribution of FoH workers to the museum sector, and contribute to changing the sector for the better.